LeburuVyshnavi01/sample/readme.txt

-read the message of the portal
+read the message of the portal like session is the english language